 As is true of most first-time drivers, you are probably young of age.
 If so, be prepared to pay more than the national average for your auto insurance.

-In general, insurance companies charge more for young first time drivers for two reasons.
+In general, insurance companies charge more for young first-time drivers for two reasons.
 First, the driver is at an impressionable age.
-They are more likely than an older adult to drive fast when hanging out with friends.
+They are more likely than older adults to drive fast when hanging out with friends.
 Also, drinking and driving is a known problem among teens and young adult motorists.

 Second, you are a first-time driver.
 Even if you are advanced in age, insurers will probably charge you a bit more.
 Your inexperience works against you here.

 Does my neighborhood impact my auto insurance rates?

 Certain neighborhoods and boroughs in NYC are ridden with crime.
 Many of the criminals are car thieves.
 As a result, if you reside in one of these areas, expect to pay more than normal to be insured.

 The risk is just higher than if you lived in a safer community.

 Does a defensive driving course lower my auto insurance rates?

 You can lower your rate by taking driver education classes.